wesleycamargo/azure-docs.pt-br/articles/application-gateway/configure-application-gateway-with-private-frontend-ip.md

 ## <a name="log-in-to-azure"></a>Fazer logon no Azure

-Faça logon no portal do Azure em <https://portal.azure.com>
+Faça logon no Portal do Azure em <https://portal.azure.com>

 ## <a name="create-an-application-gateway"></a>Criar um Gateway de Aplicativo